Philips isn't the first TV manufacturer to go 4K, but its new 65in set sure packs in the tech.

 TV, now with Dropbox

 Other elements of Cloud TV include Cloud Gaming (a gaming apps library) and 'TV 3.0', a Boxee-esque list of hundreds of online TV channels all accessible through the Cloud TV interface.
-We're awaiting further details on exactly which services are available, though Netflix and iPlayer will be present and correct.
+We're awaiting further details on exactly which services are available, though Netflix and iPlayer are present and correct.

 There's built-in 802.11n Wi-Fi to connect, which also supports Miracast for mirroring your Android phone's screen.